genepi/cloudgene/docs/developers/control-patterns.md

 ## Loops

-You can use loops to add steps dynamically to your workflow:
+You can use loops to add steps to your workflow dynamically:

 ```yaml
 name: loop example